 Dyson vacuums equipped for floors and carpets have a setting for each function.
 Some Dyson models use a three-position power switch to turn the brush bar on for vacuuming carpets, and the bar is not needed when vacuuming floors.
-But other units may have a small plunger you have to pull out on the bottom of the unit to vacuum carpets, and push in for vacuuming vinyl, tile or hardwood floors.
+But other units may have a small plunger you have to pull out on the bottom of the unit to vacuum carpets and push in for vacuuming vinyl, tile or hardwood floors.
 Examine the exterior of the plunger for debris to clean away if it keeps the plunger from proper operation.

 Brush Bar Not Spinning

-The rubber belt may be spinning on the Dyson's brush bar, causing a burnt rubber smell.
+The rubber belt may be spinning on the Dyson brush bar, causing a burnt rubber smell.
 This could be caused by debris lodged near the mini turbine, or thread and hair entangled around the bar.
 Unplug the machine and turn it over.
 Remove the bottom plate from the bottom of the upright unit.
 Slide a nickel into each of the two fasteners, one after the other, and turn each counterclockwise until it stops.
 Lift the sole plate from the unit and set it aside.
 Verify the metal shafts to either side rotate freely and have no blockages.
-Cut away entanglements around the brush bar with scissors.
+Remove any entanglements around the brush bar with scissors.
 Also look for blockages in the duct on the underside of the turbine head and remove them.

-When the machine turns off while you're vacuuming, for no apparent reason such as an electricity outage, it's because it has a built-in safety switch to power down the machine when it overheats.
+When the machine turns off while you're vacuuming for no apparent reason, it's typically because it has a built-in safety switch to power down the machine when it overheats.
 The vacuum overheats when blockages occur in any of its various tubular components or when the filters have become so compacted that air does not move freely through them.
 Follow the owner's manual for removing any of the components to check for blockages; make certain to clean filters regularly.
 Once the machine cools down, it should be operational again.